Creating computed entities in dataflows

 In the dataflow authoring tool in the Power BI service, select Edit entities.
-Then right-click on the entity you want to use as the basis for your computed entity and on which you want to perform calculations.
-In the context menu, choose Reference.
+Then right-click the entity you want to use as the basis for your computed entity and on which you want to perform calculations.
+On the shortcut menu, select Reference.

-For the entity to be eligible as a computed entity, the Enable load selection must be checked, as shown in the following image.
-Right-click on the entity to display this context menu.
+For the entity to be eligible as a computed entity, Enable load must be selected, as shown in the following image.
+Right-click the entity to display this shortcut menu.

 By selecting Enable load, you create a new entity whose source is the referenced entity.
-The icon changes, and displays the computed icon, as shown in the following image.
+The icon changes to the computed icon, as shown in the following image.

 Example use cases

 Consider the following example.
 You have an Account entity that contains the raw data for all the customers from your Dynamics 365 subscription.
-You also have ServiceCalls raw data from the Service Center, with data from the support calls that were performed from the different account in each day of the year.
+You also have ServiceCalls raw data from the service center, with data from the support calls that were performed from the different accounts on each day of the year.

-Imagine you want to enrich the Account entity with data from the ServiceCalls.
+Imagine you want to enrich the Account entity with data from ServiceCalls.

 First you would need to aggregate the data from the ServiceCalls to calculate the number of support calls that were done for each account in the last year.

-Next, you would want to merge the Account entity with the ServiceCallsAggregated entity to calculate the enriched Account table.
+Next, you merge the Account entity with the ServiceCallsAggregated entity to calculate the enriched Account table.